anjali-0404/job-snipper/README.md

 - `seaborn>=0.12.0` - Statistical visualizations
 - `pandas>=2.0.0` - Data manipulation

-See `requirements.txt` for complete list.
+See `requirements.txt` for the complete list.

 ## 🎨 Design System